Common Problems Faced by Biotechnology Students in India – A Student’s Perspective

 Focus on gaining industry training and doing internships from the very beginning.
 Technical skills are very important in the core biotechnology sector.
 Check out the list of top internships and industry training for biotechnology students in India.

 Don’t ignore the soft skills.
-They are as important as the technical skills.
+They are as important as technical skills.
 Check out the Online Courses for Resume Writing, Interview Prep, and Soft Skills.

 Always keep upgrading by attending seminars, webinars, and online courses.
 Here is a curated list of best online courses for biotechnology and life sciences.